 Imagine most of the passengers in the photo above working with a virtual agent to rebook themselves, get hotel and meal vouchers or learn what options are available to them.
 24/7 global self-service at the fingertips (literally) of every traveler.

-The Atlanta airport power outage and several high profile reservations systems glitches left thousands of air travelers cut off from information.
-Our intelligence layer can help by providing basic information to customers if back-end systems become unavailable.
+The recent Atlanta airport power outage and several high profile reservations systems glitches left thousands of air travelers cut off from information.
+A cloud-based application layer could help in situations such as these by providing basic (non transactional) information to customers if back-end systems become unavailable.

-Deep self-service empowers your customers, reduces your staff’s workload, and provides you with a window into how customers are engaging with and experiencing your brand.
+Deep self-service empowers customers, reduces staff workload, and provides a window into how customers are engaging with and experiencing your brand.